muydanny/backend-curriculum-site/module3/projects/consultancy/inception.md

             3. Route for login page is /login
             4. User should be redirected to /dashboard after successful login
             5. If user is not able to authenticate with google, user should see flash message that reads `Oops something went wrong!`

+## Equity Analysis

+As technologists, it's essential to analyze product plans and processes in order to reduce harm to users, and particularly marginalized identity groups.
+As part of your inception, please answer these questions as a group, and share your responses with your project manager.

+* What features or tools do you plan to build into the project (or would you include if you had more time) to promote inclusion.
+You may have ideas that are out of scope for your MVP, but those are valuable to share here!
+* Are any of the following marginalized identity groups (or others) likely to experience harm or exclusion as a result of this project:  immigrants, people of color, people with (dis)/Abilities, justice impacted (formerly incarcerated) people, elderly people, women, gender expansive people, people with limited incomes, etc.
+* Which factors may impact any individual or group’s access to the proposed project?
+* If you were given more time to design this product, how would you want to work with your intended users to ensure relevance?
+* What happens if someone uses this product with bad/evil intent in mind?